marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 > Note that the code doesn't allow to do modifications to the geometry because it is intended to be a really default box.
 In case you want to translate, rotate or scale, you can do it in the code by applying some transformation matrix.
 In addition, the methodology that I used is not the common manual way to create the geometry, so I would recommend you to check how it's been approached.

 > [!NOTE]
-> Here you have 3 different ways to do a box.
+> Here you have 3 different ways to do a box: create_box_equivs, create_box_vxt and create_box_arrays.
 The fun one is the create_box_equivs because it requires some procedural thinking; in the meantime, the others are more mechanic ones.

 ### create_box_equivs
 > [!IMPORTANT]